Rich Denton

 Visit

-JNJ Mobile, the parent company behind Moco, has been my place of employment for just over 10 years.
+JNJ Mobile, the parent company behind Moco, has been my place of employment for over a decade.
 In that time, our corporate site received little more than routine maintenance.
 With a few cycles to spare, it was time to change that.
-Lightweight and mobile-first, this new design aims to showcase exactly what makes our projects great.
+Lightweight and mobile-first, this new design aims to showcase exactly what makes our products great.

 Screenshot of hannah-rich.com